 Each part of your hospital stay (and we mean each part) has a cost associated with it.
 Hospitals set a master price list (i.e., “chargemasters”) that make up the line items on hospital bills.
 These have been a contentious point in healthcare for decades since hospitals have kept their pricing strictly guarded.
 Like a marked-up hotel room, hospitals have a similar process that takes your bill from fairly reasonable to astronomical.

 It’s incredibly out of touch, to the point where when insurance negotiates rates, they often ignore these entirely.
 However, hospitals argue that this is why those prices shouldn’t matter – insurance will eventually negotiate them down, which means hospitals don’t get that figure.
 But regardless, it’s still an issue.
-Although hospitals are now required to provide this list online, knowing these rates doesn’t do much good as they are BS.
+Although hospitals are now required to provide this list online, knowing these rates doesn’t do much good as they are usually inaccurate.
 They’re not reflective of actual market pricing, and it’s just another reminder of how disconnected healthcare is from the people that need it.

-Bucket 2: Insurance Negotiated Rates
+Bucket 2: Health Insurance Negotiated Rates

-There is a lot that happens behind closed doors when it comes to insurance companies and hospitals.
+How do insurance companies negotiate rates with hospitals?
+In short, there is a lot that happens behind closed doors when it comes to insurance companies and hospitals.
 For each charge at each hospital, an insurance company and hospital negotiate it behind closed doors.
 And there is no standardized or market rate – we’ve seen instances where the same procedure has varied by 5x or amongst hospitals in the same region.

 Bucket 3: Medicare